About our Teachers

 In her spare time Jenny loves learning languages for fun and is currently working on six!
 She draws and paints in her free time, and will read everything she gets her hands on.
 She also likes spending time in nature and researching and taking care of plants.

 Our Founder, Holly, has been teaching piano for 18 years.
 Her students have gone on to major in music, join performing groups and simply enjoy playing for themselves.
-She is the Owner of the Champaign School of Music which she started in 2003 in Champaign, Illinois.
-The Champaign School of Music has 150+ students studying piano, guitar, voice, drums, woodwinds, brass and early childhood music.
+She is the Owner of the Champaign School of Music which has had the privilege of helping thousands of students learn to play piano, guitar, voice, drums, woodwinds, brass and participate in early childhood music classes since its inception in 2003.

 Holly now resides in the South Loop of Chicago and has opened South Loop Piano Lessons.
 South Loop Piano Lessons is for beginning through advanced students of all ages who love music and are passionate about achieving their potential in music and life.
 Her students say that she is: "fun, funny and energetic".
 She adds, "….especially after a double espresso!
 We work hard, but enjoy laughing together!"